So you think you need a firearm, but is a gun essential for survival?

 - The 38 Special, .357 Magnum and .44 Magnum are all usually employed from revolvers with 5-6 rounds.

 - The semi-automatics in 9mm can carry up to 17 cartridges in replaceable magazines.

 When the gun jams, it doesn’t matter how many rounds are in the magazine.
-You must clear the blockage and a fresh round chambered – which takes precious time.
+You must clear the blockage, and racking a fresh round takes precious time.

 They are small and easily maneuvered.
 This means handguns can fire on one target and quickly engage another.
-However, like the shotgun, they are range limited.
+However, like a shotgun, they’re range limited.